tsimeonov/CodeWars/README.md

 Explanation

-This function takes two parameters: _text_ and _char_.
+This function takes two parameters: '_text_' and '_char_'.
 If either of them is empty, the function returns an empty string.
-Otherwise, it initializes an empty string called result, and loops over each character in the text string, appending the char character to the result string each time.
-Finally, the function returns the result string.
+Otherwise, it initializes an empty string called '_result_', and loops over each character in the '_text_' string, appending the '_char_' character to the '_result_' string each time.
+Finally, the function returns the '_result_' string.

 ```javascript